wso2/product-developer-portal/README.md

      ```bash
      npm run start
      ```
-   - The default application will be launch at http://localhost:3000
+   - The default application will be launched at http://localhost:3000

 ## Project Structure and Layout

 **Project Structure**
    - The `src` folder contains the page layout and content.
-        - The `/src/views` folder includes the HTML layouts of the pages.
+        - The `/src/layout` folder has the main layouts of the pages.
+        - The `/src/partials` folder has partials for the main layout.
-        - Page `/src/content` folder holds the content for the pages.
+        - Page `/src/pages` folder holds the content for the pages.
-   - Public folder contains the `images` and the `stylesheet`.
+        - The `/src/images` folder contains the images.
-   - The `mock` direcrory includes the mock API information.
+   - The `mock` directory includes the mock API information.
-   - The `main.hbs` file provides the base layout of the project.
    - Other pages inherit this layout.
-   - The header and footer are injected as partials into the layout.

 **Mock APIs**
    - Mock APIs are displayed to define the structure.
-   - In a production scenario, these will be replaced by actual publised APIs.
+   - In a production scenario, these will be replaced by actual published APIs.